Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 #### **MintingSupplyPolicy**

-This interface is implemented by classes that can be used to define the minting supply policy for an asset class.
+This interface is implemented by classes that can be used to define the minting supply policy for an asset label.

 ##### Type Parameters